 The design of the skate plaza should also be welcoming to parents and members of the community who wish to spectate, and offer shaded seating.
 Bubbler facilities are recommended to be located within the plaza or close by.
 It is suggested that targeted lighting is provided so that the plaza can be used during the day and after normal working hours, to ensure that older visitors are able to make use of the facility during week nights, up until a specified time.
 It is recommended that the design incorporates green spaces for planting to mitigate the hard surfaces.
-It is recommended that the design responds to other measures within this master plan, including the provision of a more generous connection between the foreshore and pathways to the east which lead to the LPAC and Leichhardt Oval."
+It is recommended that the design of a more generous connection between the foreshore and pathways to the east which lead to the LPAC and Leichhardt Oval."